IAmChioma/Chioma_Igbokwe-SDK/design.md

 ### Design

 ###### Modularization and Encapsulation
 Used modularization in the SDK.
 Other methods of the SDK are hidden.
-For this concept, would be more defined when typecsript is used as the "private" keyword can be used on the methods.
+For this concept, would be more defined when typecsript is used as the "private" keyword (with optional _ to start method name) can be used on the methods.

 ###### Object Oriented